 Elective classes are for those that have gotten some basic and want to have more fun and start earning some titles!
 Electives include our AKC Trick Dog classes, AKC Canine Good Citizen Preparation classes, and Rally Obedience Classes just to name a few!

 The Fine Print

 All sales are final.
 We do not offer refunds for any services, used or unused, for any reason.
-If you do not use class credits or you have reached the expiration of those credits without using all of them, you will not receive a refund.
-If you enrolled in a class you know you cannot attend, if you notify us via email (firstname.lastname@example.org) 48 hours before that class is scheduled to begin, we can potentially remove that registration and put the credit back on your account, but we make no guarantee.
+If you do not use attend all of your classes, no refunds will be given for any reason.
+If you enrolled in a class you know you cannot attend, if you notify us via email (firstname.lastname@example.org) 48 hours before that 6-week class is scheduled to begin, we can potentially remove that registration and put the class credit back on your account, but we make no guarantee and the credit will only be able to be used towards another future class. .
 Payment is required at time of registration.
 If you do not pay for the class or package when you register, your registration will be cancelled and you will not be guaranteed a spot in that class.

 Friendly dogs are permitted in class.
 If your dog is not friendly with other dogs and people, private lessons or online learning are recommendedIf your dog barks excessively in class, then you may be asked to be removed from classes.
 If you have purchased a package and it appears your dog is not ready for group classes, then we can apply the remaining balance to use for personal lessons or online learnings.
 Again, if you are unsure how your dog will do, please consult with the trainer in a personal lesson consult first and we can better assess how the dog may do in group classes.